Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

 In dynamical systems, \emph{chaos} is not a formally defined word, but refers to a number of properties all seeking to translate the idea that orbits behave in an unpredictable fashion.
-The most prominent one is \emph{entropy}, which comes in a number of versions.
-We start by giving a brief overview of entropies for maps, before introducing the variant that will be most relevant to us.
+The most prominent one is \emph{entropy}, which comes in a number of versions, of which we shall only give one flavor (more information is available in numerous books, e.g. \cite{katok1995modern}).
+It is to be understood that ``chaotic'' situations are those of positive entropy, zero entropy being the sign for a relatively ``tame'' system.

-The \emph{topological entropy} $h_\mathrm{top}(f)$ of a map $f$ is a non-negative number, defined in brief as the exponential rate of growth with $n\in\mathbb{N}$ of the number of length $n$ orbit segments $(x, f(x), f^2(x), \dots, f^{n-1}(x))$, after identifying orbit segments that stay ``close'' one to another.
-A precise definition is for example given in \cite{katok1995modern}, together with proofs of the claims stated below.
-The frontier of chaos is usually drawn between exponential and sub-exponential growth; with respect to entropy, one thus says that a map is chaotic whenever its topological entropy is non-zero.

-When the map moreover has a invariant probability measure $\mu$, i.e. a law of random variable $X$ such that $f(X)$ has the same law as $X$, one can define the \emph{Kolmogorov-Sinai} entropy\footnote{Also called \emph{metric entropy} or \emph{measure-theoretic entropy}.} $h_\mathrm{KS}(f,\mu)$ of the pair $(f,\mu)$.
-It is similar to the topological entropy, except that orbit segments are in a way weighted using $\mu$: if many distinguishable orbit segments exist, but very few occur most of the time when we choose $x$ randomly with law $\mu$, then the Kolmogorov-Sinai entropy is rather small.
-When $f$ is continuous and acts on a compact space, these two entropies are related by the \emph{variational principle}: